Exception Hierarchy in Java: The Secret to Cleaner Code You Need Now!

 Caught an exception: java.lang.NumberFormatException: For input string: "xyz"

-Java provides programmers with several powerful mechanisms to prevent the abrupt termination caused by unhandled exceptions and maintain control over program flow.
+Java provides structured mechanisms to handle exceptions and prevent abrupt program termination caused by unhandled errors.
+These tools enable developers to catch, manage, and respond to various exception types, maintain control over program flow, and ensure application stability.

 Code Example: